casouri/collab-mode/docs/EDITOR_REQUEST_FLOWS.md

   "method": "Connect",
   "params": {
     "hostId": "remote-server",
-    "signalingAddr": "wss://signaling.server/path",
-    "transportType": "WebRTC"
+    "transportConfig": {
+      "SCTP": { "signalingAddr": "wss://signaling.server/path" }
     }
   }
+}
 ```

-Initiates connection to a remote server.
+Initiates connection to a remote server. `transportConfig` is a tagged
+enum carrying all per-peer connection info; it should be one of:

+- `{ "SCTP": { "signalingAddr": ADDR } }` — connect via the
+  signaling server at ADDR.
+The host must already be bound on that
+  signaling server (the editor sends `AcceptConnection` first on
+  its own end).
+- `{ "SshStdio": { "sshHost": "user@host", "command": [...],
+   "projects": [...] } }` — “envoy mode”.
+The collab process spawns
+  `ssh user@host -- COMMAND...`; the remote command is expected to
+  end up running `collab-mode envoy`. `command` is an array (program
+  + args, each will be shell-escaped by server). `projects` is the list of
+  `{name, path}` the editor wants the envoy to expose; the envoy
+  adopts that list verbatim and trusts the spawning host with full
+  read/write/delete permissions for that session.
+The envoy uses an
+  ephemeral key/cert provisioned by the host, so no per-peer trust
+  setup is required.

-After receiving a Connect notification, the server will always send a **Connected** notification to indicate the connection status:
+After receiving a Connect notification, the server will always send a
+**Connected** notification to indicate the connection status:
 - If the remote is already connected, the Connected notification is sent immediately.
 - If the remote is not yet connected, the Connected notification is sent after the connection is established.